crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 You will be prompted with the address on your Ledger device screen.
 Read it carefully and write it down.
 Afterward, confirm the address on your Ledger device.

-::: tip: Cannot Connect To Your Ledger Device?
+::: tip Cannot Connect To Your Ledger Device?
 If you encounter connection error when creating a wallet, you can try to unplug and plug your Ledger device to your computer again.
 Please make sure your Ledger device is unlocked and you have opened the "Crypto.com Chain" application on your Ledger.
 :::